clij/clij2-docs/reference_maximumOfTouchingNeighbors.md

 TODO: This only works for values between 0 and 255 for now.

-### maximumOfTouchingNeighbors often followes after
+### maximumOfTouchingNeighbors often follows after
 * <a href="reference_generateTouchMatrix">generateTouchMatrix</a> (2)
 * <a href="reference_resultsTableColumnToImage">resultsTableColumnToImage</a> (2)